isidorostsa/lectureNotes/README.md

 # lectureNotes
 Mostly obsidian vaults for now.
-Inside each vault are also the configuration files.
+Also all configuration files.